RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/18-JOB.md

 <sup>9</sup> Behold, the hope of him is in vain: shall not [one] be cast down even at the sight of him?
 <sup>10</sup> None [is so] fierce that dare stir him up (8675): who then is able to stand before me?
 <sup>11</sup> Who hath prevented me, that I should repay [him? whatsoever is] under the whole heaven is mine.
-<sup>12</sup> I will not conceal his parts, nor his power , nor his comely proportion.
+<sup>12</sup> I will not conceal his parts, nor his power, nor his comely proportion.
 <sup>13</sup> Who can discover the face of his garment? [or] who can come [to him] with his double bridle?
 <sup>14</sup> Who can open the doors of his face? his teeth [are] terrible round about.
 <sup>15</sup> [His] scales [are his] pride, shut up together [as with] a close seal.